Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: Appendix A. Derivation of the GL potential through the Fokker-Planck equation

-Furthermore, we assume that the noise terms $f_x$ and $f_y$ satisfy the same correlations as in Eq. (\ref{eq:SL_noise}) in the main text, where the noise strength is represented by $Q$.
-Now, the corresponding two-dimensional Fokker-Planck equation corresponding to Eqs. (\ref{eq:Hopf_x}-\ref{eq:SL_noise}) is
+where $\alpha$ is a complex value given by $\alpha=x+iy$, and the noise $f_\alpha=f_x+if_y$ is the Langevin noise.
+The noise terms $f_x$ and $f_y$ satisfy the same correlations as in Eq. (\ref{eq:SL_noise}) in the main text, where the noise strength is represented by $Q$.
+Now, the two-dimensional Fokker-Planck equation corresponding to Eq. (\ref{eq:Hopf_app}) is given by \cite{Risken1967}

 where $P(x,y,t)$ represents the probability distribution and can also be interpreted as the Glauber-Sudarshan P representation \cite{Walls2007}.
 In the polar coordinate defined as $\alpha=x+iy=re^{i\phi}$ (note that $r^2=I$ holds), the Fokker-Planck equation (\ref{eq:FPxy}) is rewritten as